mihirbachhav025/mihirbachhav025.github.io/_posts/2025-06-14-SQL Window Functions.md

 <br>

-Following functions generate percentage based ranking and are used for distribution analysis:
+The following functions generate percentage-based ranking and are used for distribution analysis:

 - `CUME_DIST()`: Calculates the cumulative distribution of a value within a partition, returning a value between 0 and 1 that represents the proportion of rows with values less than or equal to the current row.